 Step 1: Turn Off the Power at the Breaker

-Remove any possibility of electrical shock.
-The voltage tester should be applied to the black wire inside your fan’s electrical box, as this is usually the hot wire from the power supply.
+To prevent electrical shock, the voltage tester should be applied to the black wire inside your fan’s electrical box, as this is usually the hot wire from the power supply.

 Step 2: Identify Wires